PV-Lab/FTCP/README.md

 # Fourier-Transformed Crystal Properties (FTCP)

-This software package implements Fourier-Transformed Crystal Properties (FTCP) that is an invertible crystallographic representation, and its associative variational autoencoder (VAE) to inversely design new crystals based on material properties.
+This software package implements Fourier-Transformed Crystal Properties (FTCP) that is an invertible crystallographic representation, and its associative variational autoencoder (VAE) to inversely design new crystals based on material properties, spanning various chemical compositions and crystal structures (achieving **_general_** inverse design).

-The package provides ~~two~~ major functions:
+The package provides three major functions:
-- Featurize crystals using FTCP representation
+- Represent crystals using FTCP representation (in `data.py`)
-- Encode crystals into a material-semantic latent space using VAE (co-trained with  regression models to achieve material-semantic)
+- Encode represented crystals into a property-structured latent space using VAE (co-trained with  a target-learning branch to achieve "property-structure") (in `model.py`)
-- Sample the material-semantic latent space according to design target(s) for new crystals
+- Sample the material-semantic latent space according to design target(s) for new crystals (in `sampling.py`)

 The following paper describes the details of the FTCP representation and framework:
 [Inverse design of crystals using generalized invertible crystallographic